My primary area of research until now has has been in auction experiments, models of bounded rationality and applied game theory.

 Projects:

-1) Investigating how resistance to reform works in the field, studying the case of the judiciary (with Stelios Michalopoulos and K. Kalliris)
+1) Investigating how resistance to reform works in the field, studying the case of the judiciary (with Stelios Michalopoulos and K. Kalliris)2) Investigating how the shape of payoff functions influences bidding in standard auctions.

 3) Digging deeper in the concept of models of bounded rationality like level-k and QRE.